jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 ht_opt(RESET = TRUE)
 ```

-If the graphic elements are texts, they can be set as mathematical formulas.
+Title can be set as mathematical formulas.

 ```r